operasoftware/devopera/Contributing.md

 We’re looking forward to your [Dev.Opera](http://dev.opera.com/) contributions!

 - We pay a rate of $350 for a **2000 word article,** so ideally you should try to stick to that word count.
-Multiple part articles will be considered as well.
+Note that we only pay this rate if the article is actually published on Dev.Opera.
+Also note that we don't pay this rate for article translations.
 - We’re also happy to take in **code improvements** to the templates, styles and scripts powering Dev.Opera.

 ## Before you start